View James Henderson's Obituary on greenvilleonline.com and share memories

 |

-Simpsonville - James Thomas (JT) Henderson, 83, of Simpsonville, passed away peacefully on February 23, 2020.
-Born in the Fairview Community of Simpsonville, he was the son of the late Franklin Guy Henderson and Marie (Cooley) Henderson.
+Simpsonville - James Thomas "JT" Henderson, 83, of Simpsonville, SC, passed away peacefully on February 23, 2020.
+Born July 25, 1936, in the Fairview Community of Simpsonville, SC, he was the son of the late Franklin Guy Henderson and Marie (Cooley) Henderson.

+He was a member of Simpsonville First Baptist Church and Men's Bible Class.
+He was a 1954 graduate of Simpsonville High School.
+He was employed for over 50 years by Huntington & Guerry Electric Company.
+His work ethic, knowledge and friendliness earned him an admirable respect among his peers and customers alike.

 He is survived by his wife, of 62 years, Patricia (Coker) Henderson; his children, Scot Henderson (Sandra) and Holly Edgeworth (John); his granddaughter, Ariel Edgeworth; his brother, William Henderson; and nephews and nieces.
 In addition to his parents, he was predeceased by his brother, Franklin Guy Henderson, II.

-Visitation will be Thursday, February 27, 2020 at 1:00 PM in the Simpsonville First Baptist Church Chapel.
-Funeral services will start at 2:00 pm in the Chapel.
-Burial will follow in the Simpsonville Municipal Cemetery.
+Visitation will be Thursday, February 27, 2020 at 1:00 PM in the Simpsonville First Baptist Church Chapel, 3 Hedge Street, Simpsonville, SC, 29681.
+Funeral services will follow at 2:00 pm in the Chapel.
+Burial will follow in the Simpsonville Municipal Cemetery, Park Drive, Simpsonville, SC 29681.

+In lieu of flowers, donations may be made to or to a .